 With the ability to automatically capture your truck’s data, you have much more control over your fleet’s performance and savings.
 When your diagnostics pick up things like uneven or accelerated tire wear or tire failures, they can help pinpoint the root of the problem; which may be something mechanical such as suspension or alignment problems.

-A telematics program can check diagnostics to help you ensure tires are at optimal inflation levels, are rotated regularly, and are aligned.
+Diagnostics help you ensure tires are at optimal inflation levels, are rotated regularly, and are aligned.
 By collecting data over time, a tire maintenance program provides insights into why some truck tires have more or accelerated wear and tear over others.

-And don’t forget the importance of fleet vehicle safety.
+Remember the importance of fleet vehicle safety

 To learn more about WEX, a dynamic and nimble global organization, with expertise in fuel management, please visit our About WEX page.